Skip naar de inhoud

 All about organ donation and tissue donation

-Deciding whether or not to become an organ and tissue donor after your death.
-This is an important choice for you and your loved ones.
-Find reliable information and tips here to discuss your decision in the Donor Register.
+Whether or not to become an organ and tissue donor after your death.
+That is an important choice for you and the people around you.
+Find reliable information and tips here to discuss your choice in the Donor Register.

 Your choice in the Donor Register

 Everyone aged 18 and over is listed in the Donor Register.
 So are you.
-If you haven't made a choice yourself, then 'no objection to donation' is listed next to your name, and you are a donor.
+If you haven't made a choice yourself, then 'no objection to donation' is listed with your name and you are a donor.

 How do you make a choice?

-Young woman looking out of window in coffee shop
+Young woman looking out of a window in a coffee shop

 Check your donor status

 You can't choose everything in life.
-What happens to your organs after your death, you can.
+What happens to your organs after your death, you can choose.

 Do the check